CodeWithJV/holochain-challenge-2/README.md

 To resolve this we need to do two things:

-- When creating a comment we also need to create a link from its post to itself.
+- When creating a comment we also need to create a link from the post to the new comment.
-- We need to implement a zome function `get_comments_for_post`, which returns all the links pointing from the post action to each comment.
+- Implement a zome function `get_comments_for_post`, which returns all the links pointing from the post action to each comment.
 This zome function is being called by `CommentsForPost.svelte`.

 #### 3. Implement comment creation and retrevial